Tailgating Season Has Begun!

-- 1.5 hours before kickoff, the band marches down Memory Mall, stopping to play school songs in front of the Addition Financial Arena.
+- 1.5 hours before kickoff, the band marches down Memory Mall, stopping to play the school songs in front of the Addition Financial Arena.

 - 1 hour before kickoff the March to Victory begins, with Knightro, Pegasus, the Spirit Squad and the Marching Knights leading fans into the game.

 - 20 minutes before kickoff, the band performs its pregame show from the field of the Bright House Networks Stadium.